Readercon Procedures for Addressing Reported Violations of the Code of Conduct

 - Telling the subject of the report they are required to modify their behavior (e.g. stop doing a problematic thing, avoid a person or people).

 - Involving local law enforcement.

-- State that if action is going to be taken, the procedures person will have to disclose the identity of the person making the report, and provide a summary of the report, to the subject of the report.
+- State that if action is going to be taken, the Procedures Person will have to disclose the identity of the person making the report, and provide a summary of the report, to the subject of the report.
 If this disclosure is made, we will instruct the subject of the report not to approach the person who has made the report.

-If, after these statements, the person wishes to continue with their report, the two first responders will listen to the report.
-The procedures person will be responsible for taking notes.
-Both responders will follow SEEK (Safety, Empowerment, Empathy, Knowledge) guidelines
+If, after these statements, the person wishes to continue with their report, the two responders will listen to the report with the Procedures Person taking notes.
+Both responders will follow SEEK guidelines:

-The listener will:
+The Listener will: